mozilla/node-convict/README.md

   { extension: 'toml', parse: toml.parse }
 ]);

-const conf = convict({ ... });
+const config = convict({ ... });
 conf.loadFile('config.toml');
 ```

-If no supported extension is detected, loadFile will fallback to using the default json5 parser for backward compatibility.
+If no supported extension is detected, `loadFile` will fallback to using the
+default json5 parser for backward compatibility.

 ## API